basho/basho_docs/source/riak/tutorials/System-Planning.md

 * **Choose the Largest VM You can Afford** - Better hardware means better performance.
 Larger virtual machines are less likely to share hardware resources with other customers' virtual machines.
 * **Deploy VMs Within the Same Datacenter or Region Where Possible** - Some hosting providers allow you to choose the location of your servers.
 Choosing to provision within the same datacenter or region will usually reduce network latency and increase throughput, resulting in greater performance.

-## Network Configuration and Load-Balancing
+## Network Configuration / Load Balancing

 There are at least two acceptable strategies for load-balancing requests across your Riak cluster, **virtual IPs** and **reverse-proxy**.